AdobeDocs/experience-platform.en/help/dashboards/integrations/power-bi.md

 >[!NOTE]
 >
 >Only the user who installs the Power BI dashboard can delete it.
-Deleting the Power BI dashboard from the Platform UI will NOT delete the report templates available in your Power BI environment.
-You also need to log into your Power BI account and delete the report templates from that environment should you want to completely delete this information.
+Deleting the Power BI dashboard from the Platform UI does NOT delete the report templates available in your Power BI environment.
+If you want to completely delete the information held in the Power BI report templates you need to log into your Power BI account and delete the report templates from that environment.
 Once deleted, a user can reinstall the Power BI dashboard by following the same instructions.

 Now that the Power BI report template is installed, the Power BI link is added to the list of available Dashboards under the [!UICONTROL Browse] tab.
 Select **[!UICONTROL Power BI]** from the list to navigate to the Power BI environment.